MPA Student Handbook

 The MPA Club is dedicated to building community among graduate students pursuing MPA degrees at Baruch College.
 The Club hosts social and professional networking events throughout the year and raises awareness to social justice and public policy issues.
 All current MPA students are welcome and encouraged to get involved.
 Learn more at: facebook.com/groups/BaruchMPAClub/

 You are responsible for regularly checking your Baruch College student email since it is the main form of official communication from the College.
-This is important to stay abreast and informed of any policy or academic updates such as schedule changes, scholarship information, advisement newsletters, new courses, etc.
+It is important to stay abreast and informed of any policy or academic updates such as schedule changes, scholarship information, advisement newsletters, new courses, etc.

 The Schedule of Classes is available prior to each registration period for the upcoming semester on CUNYFirst for you to search for classes, instructor names, and course information.
 You may add courses to your shopping cart prior to registration time.
 To register for classes and be assured of a seat, click “Enroll” and “Finish Enrolling”.
 Neither instructors nor Academic Advisors can add seats to a closed class.
 MSPIA does not maintain waitlists or over tally closed courses.

 You must maintain a minimum cumulative GPA (grade point average) of 3.0 to be in “good academic standing” and to graduate with a master’s degree.